 Agile projects function based on feedback from stakeholders.
 This feedback is collected both in a structured and unstructured way, throughout the project.
 Non-software projects can also benefit from such feedback.
 Having insight from stakeholders during the entire project is far better and more effective than simply having them revise the final product when the changes are either too expensive or too time-consuming to make.

 If you're developing a marketing campaign, you'd be much more successful if somebody for whom the campaign is designed for can provide feedback on the work you've completed so far.
 Whether it's a customer, client or any other stakeholder feedback, this can ensure the focus remains on delivering value to the end-user, regardless of the nature of the project.

-Agile project management, although originally intended for software development in uncertain and dynamic environments, can also be used for non-software projects.
+Agile project management, although originally intended for software development in uncertain and dynamic environments, can also be used for non-software projects such as manufacturing, support, marketing or supply chain management.
 The key is viewing Agile as a mindset rather than a set of guidelines.

 Simply jumping on a bandwagon called Agile and adopting everything at once can be counterproductive.
 Adopting Agile in a non-software environment takes both the time and proper planning.
 That way you can actually ensure that you benefit from Agile practices rather than hinder your business operations.